 Stio is an outdoor, mountain-focused clothing company based out of Jackson Hole, Wyoming.
 The company makes technical outdoor clothing, as well as everyday mountain-style apparel.
-Last year, we reviewed the excellent Stio Pinion down jacket, which also earned a spot in our guide to the best down jackets.
+We reviewed the excellent Stio Pinion down jacket, which also earned a spot in our guide to the best down jackets.

 Stio has been producing the customer-favorite Environ for several years — but the fabrics and design have evolved over time.
 It’s consistently been one of the company’s bestsellers — and for good reason: It’s a bomber ski shell offered at a competitive price point.

 The Environ checks all the boxes for what you want in an all-mountain ski shell: waterproof/breathable fabric, a helmet-compatible hood, pit zips, and a powder skirt.
 The real key, though, is how Stio puts it all together to create the Environ.

 Let’s start with the fabric.
 Stio uses Dermizax to create its shell.
 The Dermizax membrane delivers a 20,000mm waterproofness rating (which is very good) and despite the relatively thick 150-denier fabric, the shell still delivers a solid 10,000g breathability rating.
 I was able to hit a series of long, hard runs on the ski hill during testing, and I was producing a good bit of heat and body moisture.
 The interior of the Environ never got clammy.